StackVista/stackstate-docs/develop/developer-guides/synchronizations_and_templated_files.md

 ---
-description: StackState Self-hosted v5.1.x
+description: Rancher Observability Self-hosted v5.1.x
 ---

 # Synchronizations and templated files

-To obtain the `.sty` Templated file for your StackPack you need to perform a few steps in StackState Settings page and then edit the template file by hand.
+To obtain the `.sty` Templated file for your StackPack you need to perform a few steps in Rancher Observability Settings page and then edit the template file by hand.

-Every .sty template is filled with information about the hosts and environments that StackState collects data from.
+Every .sty template is filled with information about the hosts and environments that Rancher Observability collects data from.
 Example of this information looks like this:

 {% code lineNumbers="true" %}
 ```yaml